lightbend/config/HOCON.md

  - for files loaded from a URL, "adjacent to" should be based on parsing the URL's path component, replacing the last path element with the included name.
+ - file: URLs should behave in exactly the same way as a plain filename

 Implementations need not support files, Java resources, or URLs;
 and they need not support particular URL protocols.
 However, if